Official Resources

 Q: What admissions tests does Cambridge require?

-Q: How should I prepare for the Oxford MAT?
+Q: How should I prepare for the TMUA?

-Work through all past papers under timed conditions.
+Work through all past papers under timed conditions — both TMUA papers and, for additional practice, MAT past papers remain valuable as they test similar mathematical reasoning.
 Focus on understanding the approach to each question type, not just getting correct answers.
-Begin preparation in Year 12 to allow time for multiple past paper cycles.
-The MAT tests proof and unfamiliar application of A-Level Maths.
+Begin preparation in Year 12.
+The TMUA tests proof and unfamiliar application of A-Level and AS Further Maths content.

 Q: When should I start preparing for Oxbridge admissions tests?